 In this application rotary valve were utilised as an airlock between the discharge from the collection Hopper and a transfer system that…

-In this application rotary valve were utilised as an airlock between the discharge from the collection Hopper and a transfer system that allowed the collecting dust to be blown to a secondary collection.
+In this application rotary valves were utilised as an airlock between the discharge from the collection hopper and a transfer system that allowed the collected dust to be blown to a secondary collection.
 In this operation the interior of the hopper was at a low negative pressure whilst the ductwork utilised to convey the material is under positive pressure.
-The closed loop system of the transfer conveyor needs to operate independently of the filter unit and therefore an airlock is wired between the two.
+The closed loop system of the transfer conveyor needs to operate independently of the filter unit and therefore an airlock is required between the two.